-Mr. Gloski said it's great for the redundancy and in the future, this repeated pumping station can be used so that way you don't have to use the next station only.
+Mr. Gloski said it's great for the redundancy and in the future, it would be great if this repeated pumping station can be used so that way you don't have to use the next station only.

 Mr. Ryan said it can only be used for the tunnel.
 A separate pumping plant would be necessary to feed the existing forebay and pumping plant, and someone could do that as a separate project.